Flexibility Exercises Benefits for Seniors are as important as having Protein, Strengthening, Endurance & Balance.

 The age-defying benefits of flexibility cannot be ignored.
 Stretching is an exercise that will help you become more relaxed.

-Stretching is beneficial because of the potential effects on the physical skeleton and because it assists in creating body awareness and balance.
+Stretching is beneficial because it has potential effects on the physical skeleton and assists in creating body awareness and balance.
 Regular body stretches can help relieve joint pain and improve joint stability.

 Power exercise and stretching work together to keep the bones intact for longer.